menu

 In Salton City, however, the average commute to work is quite long.
 On average, people spend 32.50 minutes each day getting to work, which is significantly higher than the national average.

-As is often the case in a small town, Salton City doesn't have a public transportation system that people use for their commute.
+Salton City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Salton City with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.27% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Salton City is quite a bit lower than the national average among all cities of 21.84%: just 10.27% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Salton City in 2022 was $18,503, which is low income relative to California and the nation.
 This equates to an annual income of $74,012 for a family of four.
 However, Salton City contains both very wealthy and poor people as well.